Beat Retreat camp

 Check out our photo album on The Beat Retreat Facebook page.

-This year’s retreat will be held September 15-18, 2016.
+The retreat is held the 2nd weekend in September.
 If you can’t make it for the entire weekend, that’s okay – come for the part that you can.

 Where is it held?

-The retreat is held at Camp Quin-Mo-Lac – a beautiful 240-acre camp located on the shores of Moira Lake.
-That’s about 30 minutes north of Belleville, Ontario (about 2.5 hours from Toronto and Ottawa).
-You can learn more about Camp Quin-Mo-Lac at www.campqml.org.
+The retreat is held at Camp Ki-Wa-Y – conveniently located on beautiful Paradise Lake, just 15 minutes north of Kitchener-Waterloo.
+You can learn more about Camp Ki-Wa-Y at www.ymcacambridgekw.ca/en/camp-outdoor-centre/kiway/Index.asp

 What happens at the retreat?

-We’re still fine-tuning the itinerary for 2016, but – based on past retreats – you can look forward to a range of activities, such as campfires, canoeing, crafts, archery, initiatives course, scavenger hunt, yoga, badminton, hiking, board games, kangaroo court, skit night, and a polar bear dip.
+While the itinerary may change from year to year, the basics are there every year.
+You can look forward to a range of activities, such as campfires, canoeing, crafts, archery, initiatives course, scavenger hunt, yoga, badminton, hiking, board games, kangaroo court, skit night, and a polar bear dip.
 We'll also include an informal educational component where you’ll have an opportunity to ask questions of cardiac healthcare professionals.
 All activities are geared to heart patients and you decide which activities are right for you – based on your interests, physical ability and comfort level.

 Where do we stay during the retreat?